abhi-tonk/stpa-railway-goa2-goa4/README.md

 ## 📄 License

 This work is shared under an open-access approach for academic and research purposes.
 Attribution appreciated but not required.

+---

+## 📌 Disclaimer

+This work was conducted as part of doctoral research at **IRT Railenium** and **Université Gustave Eiffel**, France.
+The models, methods, and files shared in this repository reflect the outcomes of that ongoing research effort.